-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on June 27, 2012.

-The Proxy Statement and the Annual Report on Form 10-K are available at www.nobleromans.com under the heading "Investor Relations."
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on July 2, 2013 - the Proxy Statement and the Annual Report on Form 10-K are available at www.nobleromans.com under the heading "Investor Relations."

 Whether or not you plan to attend the annual meeting in person, please promptly complete, sign, date and return the enclosed proxy card in the enclosed envelope, which requires no postage if mailed in the United States.
 You may revoke your proxy in the manner described in the proxy statement at any time before the proxy has been voted at the annual meeting.
-If you sign and send in your proxy card and do not indicate how you want to vote, your proxy will be counted as a vote "FOR" the matters considered at the annual meeting.
+If you sign and send in your proxy card and do not indicate how you want to vote, your proxy will be counted as a vote "FOR" the matters considered at the annual meeting, except for the advisory vote on frequency of votes on executive compensation, on which it will be counted as proposing that the vote be held every three years.